 Don’t Follow My Lead

 Installation: Installation would have been easy but I did not read the directions completely before I (Mr. Know It All) started to install the center console safe.
 By not reading the instructions, I skipped a major step that bit me in the butt by the time I finished.
-On my first attempt to install, the center console lid would close when I finished installing the safe.
+On my first attempt to install, the center console lid would not close properly when I finished installing the safe.
 I went back and re-read the directions and realized that I skipped over a critical step that was made pretty clear in the instructions.
 I am not going to go into the installation steps in this review, just read the directions and don’t be a (Mr. Know It All) like me. 🙂

 Also Read: 3M Window Security Film Review

 Setting the Combination: Again, this is one of the steps where you want to take your time.
 I can report that after I screwed up the installation, I took my time and read and re-read the combination directions.
 I made sure not to screw this part up, and neither should you – or else you might be locked out of your new center console safe.
 So take your time, “measure twice and cut once” as they say.
+I would recommend setting the combination lock prior to the last step and “for sure”, try locking and unlocking the lock prior to closing the safe door and locking it for real.

 I have had the Lock’er Down Extreme Console safe now installed in my 2020 Jeep Gladiator JT for over two months.
 I haven’t had any attempted break ins with my Jeep to report but I do feel pretty confident leaving it parked anywhere that when I come back, the contents of my safe will still be there.
 Lock'erDown makes center console safes for many models of vehicles.
 Check out their site to see if they make a model for you.